Aloha, e komo mai. Let me briefly share with you my journey into holistic healing.

 I have continued my studies with the Halau and became a kumu (teacher) and kahu (lightkeeper, source) of the Uhane lineage.

-'Mana nalu', the name I have chosen to represent my work has, like most Hawai'ian words, a many layered meaning.
+'Mana nalu', the name I chose to represent my work has, like most Hawai'ian words, a many layered meaning.
 Simply translated, it means 'spirit wave' or 'wave of power' which I believe illustrates, in a poetic way what is occuring during a healing session.

 Mahalo nui loa for your interest.